Single Powerwall+ to Powerwall 3 Upgrade

 NoteDo NOT complete the Powerwall 3 commissioning procedure outlined in the Powerwall 3 Install Manual.
 Instead, use the steps provided below which detail several deviations from the standard commissioning procedure.

-- Turn on the Powerwall 3 switch and connect to it using the Device Setup interface in Tesla One app.
+Turn on the Powerwall 3 switch and

-- Navigate to the Networking tab and connect the unit to the customer's Wi-Fi, if available.
+to the customer's Wi-Fi, if available.
 Refer to Configure Internet Connection section in the Powerwall 3 Quick Guide for more information.

-- On the Software tab, check for software updates and download any available updates.
+On the Software tab, check for software

 -